mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 Maybe it will help some of you, but I just had an error updating 2.8.0 on my Paperless NGX instance.
 When trying to migrate the changes, the following error occured:

-***Conversion between UTF8 and SQL_ASCII is not supported***
+> Conversion between UTF8 and SQL_ASCII is not supported

 In fact, my Postgres database was set to SQL_ASCII instead of UTF-8.
-For me it helped to rebuild the database:
+For me it helped to rebuild the database.
+Make sure to backup/snapshot everything in case something goes wrong:

+1. Stop paperless services:

 ``` shell
 systemctl stop paperless-consumer paperless-webserver paperless-scheduler
 ```
-Create an encoded dump of your existing data and push it into a newly created, UTF-8 encoded database:
+2. Create an encoded dump of your existing data and push it into a newly created, UTF-8 encoded database:
 ``` shell
 su - postgres